Levi’s: The Live in Levi’s Project - A New Digital Brand Campaign Celebrating Real-Life Hipsters from Around the World

 My name is Christine Dissing, I have a master in Marketing Communications Management from CBS in Copenhagen and 4-5 years of work experience from the advertising/media industry.
 I live in London and among a lots of things I like to run, watch NFL and to read all kinds of books.

-I love when somebody have found a way to deliver their message and achieve their goals in a new, twisted and intelligent manner that utilize a media to its full potential - both new and traditional.
+I love when somebody have found a way to deliver their message and achieve their communication objectives in a new, twisted and intelligent manner that utilize a media to its full potential - both new and traditional.

 On this blog I will therefore write about the advertisements that somehow got my attention in regard to these elements.